olku/CMB-for-Axeos-PBX/README.md

 PBX documentation on call-me-back: <a href="https://axeos.com/knowledgebase/call-back-cmb/">Axeos knowledgebase</a>.

 ## Installation
-Log into your WordPress site with an admin account.
-Go to 'Plugins' and click 'Add New'.
-Then click 'Upload Plugin'.
+1. Log into your WordPress site with an admin account.
+2. Go to 'Plugins' and click 'Add New'.
+3. Then click 'Upload Plugin'.
 Choose the file 'CMB-for-Axeos-PBX-master.zip' which you downloaded from the 'Download' step in this readme file.
+4. Activate the plugin.

 ## Configuration in WordPress administration
 After installation and activation of this plugin you'll have a new menu item in the left menu column of your WordPress admin: 'CMB Settings'.
 It provides you with a settings page to configure: